 Following on from the previous point, eCommerce chatbots are a very effective way of gathering valuable customer data.
 The more visitors engage with your chatbots, the more data they acquire.
 This can be hugely helpful in better understanding what it is they want from your site.

 You might be a little apprehensive about data (after all, there are so many pitfalls you can fall into), but don’t be squeamish.
-Data can provide you with a huge array of important insights, which you can use to reorient your business to better suit consumer needs and align them with your customer engagement plan.
+Data can provide you with a huge array of important insights, which you can use to reorient your business to better suit consumer needs and align them with your user engagement plan.

 Chatbots collect anonymous data from customers (each customer who engages being assigned a unique number), and this helps you to understand in more detail how they use your website.
 That means things like how long they spend on it, what they browse and buy, and so on.